 Dear Prof. Göbel,

-Thank you very much for the opportunity to ask you a question again.
+Thank you so much for the opportunity to ask you another question.

-Taking Lyrica, gabapentin and carbamazepine did not reduce the pain.
-My question to you would now be whether sustained-release opioids could be helpful in this case, especially in the pain-sensitive phase immediately after the migraine, in order to improve my overall situation.
+My question is whether sustained-release opioids could be helpful in this case, especially during the pain-sensitive phase immediately following a migraine, to improve my overall situation.

-Thank you for your effort and best wishes to the entire team.
+Thank you for your efforts and best regards to the entire team.

 Marlene